-At the beginning of time we were slowly made aware of the reality of God the Father.
+At the beginning of time, we were slowly made aware of the reality of God the Father.
 The Great I AM.
 It was revealed to us through the prophets and patriarchs that there was one God and only one.
-But as time passed we were also made aware of the Messiah who was the Son of God.
-And as we came to know this Son, in the person of Jesus, we came to realize that He also was I AM.
+But as time passed, we were also made aware of the Messiah who was the Son of God.
+As we came to know this Son, in the person of Jesus, we came to realize that He also was I AM.
 He also was God.
-And then the Son began to reveal to us that He would send His Advocate, the Holy Spirit.
+Then the Son began to reveal to us that He would send His Advocate, the Holy Spirit.
 And we came to realize that this Holy Spirit is also God, also I AM.
 Confused?
 We shouldn’t be.
 This was God’s way of slowly revealing the full truth of Who He is over time.
 He is One, yet He is also Three.
 One God, three divine Persons.

 Being of the same substance means that each Person of the Trinity shares in all the same qualities of this nature.
 And what are these divine qualities that they each share in?
 They have all-power, are all-knowing, and are all-loving.
 They are perfection!
 And this perfect sharing in these attributes unites them and enables them to act as one.